rzw2/mlx75027_config/README.md

 The MLX75027_RegisterMap.py opens a window as shown below
 ![Scheme](doc/mainWindow.PNG)
 The fields are
-* Register : This is the register name, and as often as possible it is the same register name in the MLX75027 datasheet
+* Register : This is the register name, and as often as possible it is the same register name in the MLX75027 or MLX75026 datasheet
 * Bits : The bits of the register that are used
 * Description : What the register actually does
 * Values : The value of the register as an integer